TheBookOfDale/thebookofdale.github.io/_posts/2025-10-01-power-bi-theme.md

 ---

-## 💾 Step 8 — Export and Refine the JSON Theme File
+## 💾 Step 8 — Export and Edit the Power BI Theme JSON

 Once you’ve finished experimenting in the Customize Theme dialog, you can export your settings to a JSON file.
 This gives you full control and makes your theme portable.